D3PSI/pbrrenderer/README.md

  Here is the base program being used in the repository for testing:

     /**
      *  Welcome to pbrrenderer by D3PSI
      *
      *  This project is open-source and licensed under the GNU General Public License v3.0
      *  Please refer to LICENSE.md for further information
      *
      *  Refer to README.md for installation and compilation instructions */
     #include "pbr/PBR.hpp"

+    /**
+     * Serves as a keyboard input callback function for the PBR core engine
+     * @param _window A pointer to the GLFWwindow
+     */
     void keyboardInputCallback(GLFWwindow* _window) {
         if(glfwGetKey(_window, GLFW_KEY_SPACE) == GLFW_PRESS)
             std::cout << "This is an example on how you can define own key actions.\n";
     }

     /**
      *  Defines the main entry point for the application */ int main() {
         pbr::pbrInit();
         pbr::pbrTitle("PBR by D3PSI");